jan-bogaerts/mark/src/markdownCode.md

     - enabled when the selected fragment is out-of-date or missing in the service related to the currently selected

 #### format
-- the format-tab component contains various commands to format the entire document, selected text or to activate a formatting style starting from the current cursor position.
+- the format-tab component is a wrapper that displays it's children in a row.
-- this toolbar tab has the following sections:
+- This component contains the following child components :
   - style
   - paragraph
   - font

 ##### style section
 - the style-section component contains actions related to the markup used in the text for applying markdown formatting.
-- whenever the text selection is changed, the state of the toggle buttons is updated to reflect the state of the selected text.
+- all buttons use an appropriate icon as content, no text.
-- it supports the following actions
+- it currently only has 1 action:
-  - paragraph style: this is a toggle group where the user can make a selection between one of the items
+  - paragraph style: this is a list of styles that can be assigned to the currently selected text.
-    - only 1 item can be selected at the same time, it is not possible to have no selection at all.
+    - only 1 style can be selected at the same time, it is not possible to have no selection at all.
-    - each item is represented as a button.
+    - each style is represented as a button.
     - all the buttons are lined up in a single row.
-    - when a button is pressed, the selected style is applied as markdown to the text that's currently in the selection service.
+    - when a button is pressed, the selection-service reformats the markdown text.
-    - buttons in the group:
+    - styles that can be selected:
       - heading 1
       - heading 2
       - heading 3